openshift/enhancements/README.md

 The set of reviewers for an enhancement proposal can be anyone that has an interest in this work or the expertise to provide a useful input/assessment.
-At a minimum the reviewers should include a representative of any team that will need to do work for this EP, or whose team will own/support the resulting implementation.
+At a minimum, the reviewers must include a representative of any team that will need to do work for this EP, or whose team will own/support the resulting implementation.
 Be mindful of the workload of reviewers, however, and the challenge of finding